UKPLab/CARE/docs/source/for_researchers/workflow_management.rst

 * Add a step before or after another step that enables you to freely insert your steps in the workflow
 * Edit a step to change its type, configuration, and behavior
-* Copy a step for reuse
+* Copy a step to reuse it in another part of the workflow or in another workflow
 * Inspect a step
 * Delete a step
 * Paste a step before or after another step (after copying it)